SmartWound® PREDICT diagnostic dressing

 Early, in-situ detection of wound infection

-We have developed prototype hydrogel wound dressings which respond to the cytotoxins secreted by bacteria in wounds as the wound becomes critically colonised with pathogenic bacteria.
+We are developing a prototype hydrogel wound dressing which respond to the cytotoxins secreted by bacteria in wounds as the wound becomes critically colonised with pathogenic bacteria.

-The dressing (like the SPaCE sensor) responds to the four primary wound microbes:
+The dressing (like the SmartWound-Resolve sensor) responds to the four primary wound microbes:

 • Staphylococcus aureus